 \section{Estimation of the thermal time constant}

 We estimate the thermal time constant by:

-where $R_{thermal}$~and $C_{thermal}$~are the thermal resistance and heat capacity of the probed volume, respectively.
+Where $R_{thermal}$ and $C_{thermal}$ are the thermal resistance and heat capacity of the probed volume, respectively.
 We can express the $R_{thermal}$ in the following manner:

-where $\rho_{thermal}$, the thermal resistivity, is the inverse of $\kappa$, the thermal conductivity, $A$~is the surface area of the incident probe beam and $l$~is the penetration depth of the probe.
+Where $\rho_{thermal}$, the thermal resistivity, is the inverse of $\kappa$, the thermal conductivity, $A$ is the surface area of the incident probe beam and $l$ is the penetration depth of the probe.
 The heat capacity can be expressed as the heat capacity per unit mass, $c_{thermal}$, multiplied by $M$, the mass of the volume irradiated by the probe beam:

-The penetration depth of the probe, which is the inverse of the attenuation constant ($\alpha$), is determined by the wavelength of the probe ($\lambda$) and the imaginary part of the complex refracting index ($\tilde{n}(\lambda)$):
+The penetration depth of the probe, which is the inverse of the attenuation constant ($\alpha$), is determined by the wavelength of the probe ($\lambda$) and the imaginary part of the complex refractive index ($\tilde{n}(\lambda)$):

 Combining all of the above and using values from literature\cite{Suzuki_1995, beattie1969temperature, C4CP02091J, damon1966thermal} gives $\tau_{thermal} \sim$ 25.02 ps.